About Fire District 21

-Fire District 21 operates out of one fire station located in the Arlington Heights area.
-The District receives over 1,020 calls for service District-wide, of which the majority are medical.
+Fire District 21 operates out of two fire stations, one located in the Arlington Heights area and the other on McElroy Rd.
+The District receives over 1,500 calls for service District-wide, of which the majority are medical.
 Partnerships with neighboring fire districts in the south and west regions of the District have allowed for rapid responses, District-wide.

-The District is governed by three Fire Commissioners and is managed by Fire Chief Chad Schmidt and Assistant Chief Joel Smith.
-We currently have one full time employee, Daytime Captain Branden Bates.
+The District is governed by three Fire Commissioners and is managed by Fire Chief Chad Schmidt.
+We also have a Day Time Lieutenant and 6 full time Firefighters/EMTs.

-Station 49 in Arlington Heights has a volunteer crew of over 30 members.
-It is staffed around the clock with one Captain and 2 Firefighter EMT’s every day.
+Station 49 in Arlington Heights has a volunteer crew of over 6 members.
+It is staffed around the clock with a minimum of 2 Firefighter/EMT’s every day.